 Once the cooking time has elapsed, an audible signal sounds.
 The appliance stops heating.
 The cooking time 00 m 00 s is shown on the display.

-You can reset the cooking time using the "Cooking time" text field or you can press the D Start/Stop button to continue the operation without a cooking time.
+You can set another cooking time using the field, or continue the operation without a cooking time using the Start/Stop button.

 When your dish is ready, switch the appliance off using the $\bigcirc$ On/Off button.